All Episodes

 In other words, reclaiming the United States for Mexico.

-I'm Roger Hedgecock taking your calls when we return on the Rush Show after this.
+I'm Roger Hedgecock taking your calls when we return on the rush show after this.

-All right, one more if you can handle it, uh, and then we'll get to calls here on this subject.
+All right, one more if you can handle it, and then we'll get to calls here on this subject.

-Three uh members of the Mexican Congress, this is announced in the Mexican media, and I don't think it's been announced in the American media.
+Three members of the Mexican Congress, this is announced in the Mexican media, and I don't think it's been announced in the American media.

 In other words, they are going to come to Congress to tell us what immigration reform will look like.